pac-dev/AmbientGarden/Readme.md

-# ambient.garden: an Algorithmic Audio Landscape
+# ambient.garden: An Algorithmic Audio Landscape

 [ambient.garden](https://ambient.garden/) is a musical landscape in a website.
 All the music in ambient.garden is generated from code.
 The music is then laid out in a landscape which can be explored, either interactively, or automatically when the autopilot is left on.